Indigenous peoples of Maryland: Matapeake

 The Matapeake people lived on Kent Island and had contact with William Claiborne in 1631.
 Due to European encroachment on the island in the 17th and 18th centuries, many Matapeake left and assimilated into other Algonquian peoples.

 Nanticoke

 The Nanticoke people inhabited much of the Delmarva Peninsula, including modern-day Salisbury and Princess Anne.
 A member of the Powhatan Confederacy, the Nanticoke were named "Kuskarawaok" by John Smith in 1608.
 Most Nanticoke left Maryland by the 1750s, with others assimilating into European society in the area.

-Iroquois

-Most Iroquois language-speaking peoples lives north of Maryland, but three groups had a significant presence in the area.